 - If you have an avatar or an identifying picture attached to your PM tool, make it a photo.
 This way, if you’re working across teams or there are new team members, people know what you look like, and can remind themselves of the person behind the screen.

 - Use the project calendar to mark significant dates, including milestones like birthdays.
-The right kind of personal touches go a long way!
+The right kind of personal touches goes a long way!

 All these practices contribute to building solid, trusting work relationships with your colleagues.
 Also, teams with high levels of trust between members are more enjoyable places to work.